 12) Go to Imagination Stage and see a play for kids.
 This ten-year-old theater company produces high-quality shows and presents them in a modern venue.

 13) Take a trip to Great Falls and walk along the C & O canal towpath.
 See the amazing falls at the overlook.
 Hike on the billy goat trails and visit the museum.
 Take a ride on a canal barge.

 14) Visit Clarks Elioak Farm in Ellicott City.
 Learn about farming and see artifacts from the Enchanted Forest.
 Check the website for hours.

 16) The Maryland Renaissance Festival – On weekends and holidays from late August to Mid October, this is a great place to have some fun.
 If you’ve never been to a Ren Faire before, expect lots of interesting spectacles — low-tech shows (Jousting, magic) and interesting food and drink.

 17) The National Zoo or The Maryland Zoo in Baltimore.
 The National Zoo is free, there is an admission charge for the Baltimore Zoo (at this writing $17.50 for adults, $12.50 for children).
 Both zoos are an excellent experience for all ages.

-18) Visit historic Annapolis – This colonial capitol town is charming and storied.
-Visit the shops, museums and restaurants by the water, take a boat ride, a walking tour of the Naval Academy and more.
+18) Visit historic Annapolis – This colonial capital town is charming and storied.
+Visit the shops, museums, and restaurants by the water, take a boat ride, a walking tour of the Naval Academy, and more.
 There are quite a few things to do and see.
-If you get a chance, have a look at the Hammond Harwood, William Paca House and Charles Carroll house historic sites.
+If you get a chance, have a look at the Hammond Harwood, William Paca House, and Charles Carroll House historic sites.